MikkelNilsson/MikkelNilsson/README.md

 I see that you have wandered into the jungle, that is my GitHub.

-⛔ I just want to say, that all code found in these repositories are to be used with caution. ⛔
+⛔ I just want to say, that all code found in these repositories are to be used at your own discretion. 😉

 ▶ Feel free to contact me!
 (Especially with job offers 🎉)